 The L-shaped bench seating surrounds the dealer provided custom fixed mounted table on the test boat Absolute 62 Fly.

 Abaft of the bench seating is an 8’4” (2.54 m) x 4’4” (1.32 m) sun pad with protective handrails.

 The Absolute 62 Fly has an electrically deployable sun and privacy shade that lowers from the overhead.

 The aft deck on the Absolute 62 Fly is teak covered.
 Note the two stainless steel, fixed mount table supports.

 The window on the port side of the glass galley partition lowers into the aft deck counter to provide a convenient passthrough from the galley.
 Perfect for entertaining on the aft deck.

-Built into the starboard side bulwark on the aft deck is storage, a stereo speaker, and an engine control station with joystick, thruster controls, and engines start stop controls for a better advantage when backing into a slip.
+Built into the starboard side bulwark on the aft deck is storage, a stereo speaker, and an engine control station with a joystick, thruster controls, and engines start/stop controls for a better advantage when backing into a slip.

 Galley and Dinette

 The galley and dinette on the Absolute 62 Fly are located directly forward of the aft deck accessed through a 3’6” (1.07 m) wide by 6’3” (1.91 m) high sliding opening in the glass partition.
 The electrically actuated port side window in the partition lowers into the port side countertop, which serves the aft deck.

 Entering through the glass partition, the fully equipped galley is to port and a dinette is to starboard.
 There is 6’8” (2.03 m) headroom in this portion of the wide-open main deck.